 These websites have something yours don’t.

 Websites with a strong domain rating can attract more inbound links than average; their websites generate more traffic, and they earn more revenue from customers.
 Their content seems to rank faster, and they seem to generate more links.
+Looking for a Pingdom alternative, check your website downtime and receive alert by email.

 How do they do it?